Pronunciation dictionaries allow you to customize how specific words are pronounced in your text-to-speech synthesis. This is particularly useful for:

 Pronunciation Quality

-• Language consistency: Ensure pronunciations match the language setting of your TTS requests
+• Language consistency: Ensure pronunciations match the language setting of your TTS requests.

 Performance Considerations

-• Cache dictionary IDs: Store dictionary IDs in your application to avoid repeated API calls
+• Cache dictionary IDs: Store dictionary IDs in your application to avoid repeated API calls.

-• Batch updates: When possible, update multiple pronunciations in a single API call
+• Batch updates: When possible, update multiple pronunciations in a single API call.

 Troubleshooting